 Taylor (depicted as gender neutral so any child can identify with Taylor) is building a block tower when a bird comes and knocks it over.
 Taylor is very upset and several animals come over to try and fix the situation.
 They go about it all wrong, however.
 They shout, vow revenge or try to dismiss Taylor's grief.
 The rabbit, however, listens and allows Taylor to experience an entire range of emotions over the loss of his tower.
 I absolutely adored this book and parents will learn a good lesson for themselves when reading it, too!

 This is a wonderfully joyous read aloud for preschoolers.
 It is the story of a girl going on a journey in a race car while celebrating the pleasures of speed!
 One night Annie puts on her helmet (safety first!), hops into her car and zooms out the window of her bedroom, headed on an adventure limited only by her imagination.
 The text is simple and to the point, allowing the reader to travel vicariously with the racer across the landscape.
 The illustrations are clever and engaging.
 A gem.

 I love this joyous book about the thrill of going to visit grandma.
 Yumi and her grandma are so excited about seeing each other that they race to the other's house–at the same time!
 They may cross en route, but they eventually reunite.
 So fun!

 by Eric Velasquez

-This book featuring an Afro-Latino family is absolutely delightful.
+This book, featuring an Afro-Latino family, is absolutely delightful.
 A boy is looking for his missing stuffed toy and he asks everyone around him for help.
 His family's answers are sprinkled with Spanish words and the decor of the house reflects the cultural background of the family.
-Preschoolers will love spotting clues as to whom the real culprit of Bongo's disappearance is.
+Preschoolers will love spotting clues to find the real culprit of Bongo's disappearance.